Pati Jinich: Treasures of the Mexican Table

 Jinich's third cookbook, Treasures of the Mexican Table: Classic Recipes, Local Secrets, was published by Houghton Mifflin Harcourt in November 2021.
 It is Jinich's most extensive cookbook yet, with recipes she has encountered in her travels all around Mexico including everything from world-famous dishes to local specialties unknown outside their regions.
 It was a New York Times bestseller and was named one of the best cookbooks of 2021 by The New York Times, The Washington Post, The San Francisco Chronicle Glamour magazine, and Epicurious.

+Foods of La Frontera: Recipes and New Taste Frontiers from Both Sides of the Border

+Jinich's fourth cookbook, Foods of La Frontera: Recipes and New Taste Frontiers from Both Sides of the Border, will be published by HarperCollins in September 2026.
+It chronicles her travels along both sides of the U.S.-Mexico border through 125 recipes celebrating the rich cultures and foods from where the two countries meet.

 Personal life

 Jinich lives in Chevy Chase, Maryland, with her husband Daniel Jinich and their three sons: Alan, Samuel ("Sami"), and Julian ("Juju").
 Her sister Karen Drijanski is a chef in Mexico City.
 Her other sister, Sharon Drijanski, is a designer and has written vegetarian cookbooks.
-A third sister, Alisa Drijanski, is a pastry chef who is married to former Telemundo president Emilio Romano.
+A third sister, Alisa Drijanski, is a pastry chef.